GolderBrother/blog/blog-vuepress/docs/views/fe-design/fe-design-9.md

 function PhoneStragety() {
   this.login = ({ phone, verifyCode }) => {
     console.log(phone, verifyCode);
-    // authenticating with hone and verifyCode...
+    // authenticating with phone and verifyCode...
   };
 }